 - PPR concession only,

-- Pensioner exemption/concession, which incorporates the PPR concession
+- Pensioner exemption or concession, which incorporates the PPR concession.

-The PPR concession, however, is not available if you obtained your property for a heavily discounted price or as a gift.
+The PPR concession is not available if you obtained your property for a heavily discounted price or as a gift.

 Gather required information

-The following information and supporting documents are required to complete your declaration, but refer to the form for specific instructions:
+The following information and supporting documents are required to complete your form:

-- Titles details including transfer of land documentation,
+- Title details including transfer of land documentation.

-Members of the public who are not using a DOL registered user (usually a solicitor or conveyancer) and wish to lodge electronically as an individual can do so after a simple registration process.
-You can electronically lodge scanned documents for a land transfer of declaration of trust via our website after you register with us.
+Members of the public who are not using a DOL registered user (usually a solicitor or conveyancer) who wish to lodge electronically as an individual can do so after a simple registration process.
+You can electronically lodge scanned documents for a land transfer or declaration of trust via our website after you register with us.

-We will contact you if we require further information.
+We will contact you if we need more information.

-If you receive the PPR concession and your circumstances change, resulting in you not being able to meet the residency requirements, you must notify us in writing within 30 days of the change(s) so we can reassess duty.
+If you receive the PPR concession and your circumstances change so that you no longer meet the residency requirements, you must notify us in writing within 30 days of the change(s) so we can reassess duty.